The Riley Park Farmers Market is a year-round weekly market. It takes place by Vancouver’s Nat Bailey Stadium near Queen

 The winter market at Nat Bailey Stadium is huge.
 Every Saturday from November until April it has at least 5 dozen vendors, but usually more.

 The winter version of the Riley Park Farmers Market is the largest winter market in the region with vendors selling everything from organic meat to home-baked goods, fresh fruits and vegetables, homemade preserves, honey, handmade candles and even wines and craft-distilled spirits.

 The Riley Park Farmers Market is more of a farmers market than an artisan market compared to many other markets – with most vendors selling some kind of food product, although not just fruits and vegetables.
-There are vendors selling arts and crafts, but less so than some other markets.
+There are usually also vendors selling arts and crafts, but less so than some other markets.
 The range of products for sale though is huge.

 At the Riley Farmers Market in winter you can expect 70 or so vendors on average, hundreds of shoppers at any given time and at least one musician providing background entertainment.
 Often there is actually someone performing at one end of the main row of vendors and another musician at the other.